Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no

 Where are the Aeolian Islands?

-The Aeolian Islands are a volcanic archipelago off the northeast coast of Sicily.
+The Aeolian Islands are a volcanic archipelago off the northeast coast of Sicily in the Tyrrhenian Sea.
 The islands were declared a UNESCO World Heritage Site in 2000 for their natural environment — namely, their volcanic formation and ongoing volcanic activity to this day.

 The best way to get to the Aeolian Islands is to fly to Catania Airport, take a two-hour shuttle from Catania to Milazzo, and take a ferry from Milazzo to the island of your choice.
 See all ways to get to the Aeolian Islands here.

 Climb Stromboli’s volcano and admire the lava, explore Salina by scooter, take boat excursions to the other islands.